Alive to God

 What is faith?

 Being careless about the usage of the word "faith" is common.
 There are phrases like "we are saved by faith".
-Most times faith is not defined.
+But most times faith is not defined.
 A believer should not be content with that kind of uncertainty.

 Faith and knowledge

-There is another sign that confusion exists about understanding faith.
+There is a sign that confusion exists about understanding faith.
 It can be seen in the way faith and knowledge is separated.
-Scientists have long argued: "we have knowledge, you have faith."
+Some people have long argued: "we have knowledge, you have faith."
 Believers many times don't resist that argument.
 But to avoid confusion, they should.

-Some people emphasize the scientific.
-Each person has some way of prioritizing information.
-That will always effect decision making and allow it to be seen where their faith is placed.
+In is the decision making that truly allows to be seen where faith is placed.
 A believer uses the Word of God by which to judge things.
 Their source of knowledge above other sources is what God has declared to humanity.
-That makes times of ignorance over:
+That knowledge makes times of ignorance over:

 Acts 17:30 And the times of this ignorance God winked at; but now commandeth all men every where to repent.

 The above should show that some kind of faith is always used in decision making.
 Faith is by no means only conceptual.
 The ideas that a person acts upon, are their most defining beliefs.
-An atheist or a Christian, both of them choose from the information they prioritize as most important.
+An atheist or a Christian, both of them choose from the information they prioritize.
+This realization invalidates the "knowledge vs. faith" argument, where the atheist tries to place their stance above the believer.
+Both ways begin with information.
+The atheist discards the information given in the Bible.